lautiamkok/js-affix/README.md

 Js Affix
 ===========

-> Creating an affix navigation with CSS & JavaScript.
+> Creating an affixed navigation with CSS & JavaScript.
+A project sample attached.

+Read the post [here](https://www.codementor.io/lautiamkok/js-tips-creating-your-own-affix-with-css-jquery-cmdspt275) about this repository.

 Quick start
 =============